timi-adeleye-bg/bg-tap-web-project/README.md

 ### Project Metadata

 Stack = Node.js

-Database = MongoDB Atlas
+Database = Postgres DB

 Endpoint Test Environment = Postman

 Framework = Express.js

-Port = 5000
+Port = 3000

 ### How to run the app

 -Clone the repo

 -Open cloned folder and run `npm install`

-- Create a new database in MongoDB called `operations` -All other details for the db can be found in the .env file -Run `npm run dev` to start the server.
+- Create a new database in MongoDB called `operations`

+  -All other details for the db can be found in the .env file

+  -Run `npm run files` to load the database with imported tables

+  -Run `npm run dev` to start the server.

   -Use a postman tool to interact with the endpoints.
 Visit any of the endpoints below with the correct request method

 ## Endpoints Available